 This review found no evidence that lymphadenectomy decreases risk of death or disease recurrence compared with no lymphadenectomy in women with presumed stage I disease.
 Evidence on serious adverse events suggests that women who undergo lymphadenectomy are more likely to experience surgery-related systemic morbidity or lymphoedema/lymphocyst formation.
 Currently, no RCT evidence shows the impact of lymphadenectomy in women with higher-stage disease and in those at high risk of disease recurrence.

-This is an update of a previous Cochrane review published in Issue 1, 2010.
+This is an update of a previous Cochrane review published in Issue 1, 2010 and updated in Issue 9, 2015.
 The role of lymphadenectomy in surgical management of endometrial cancer remains controversial.
-Lymph node metastases can be found in approximately 10% of women who clinically before surgery have cancer confined to the womb.
+Lymph node metastases can be found in approximately 10% of women who before surgery are thought to have cancer confined to the womb.
 Removal of all pelvic and para-aortic lymph nodes (lymphadenectomy) at initial surgery has been widely advocated, and pelvic and para-aortic lymphadenectomy remains part of the FIGO (International Federation of Gynaecology and Obstetrics) staging system for endometrial cancer.
 This recommendation is based on data from studies that suggested improvement in survival following pelvic and para-aortic lymphadenectomy.
 However, these studies were not randomised controlled trials (RCTs), and treatment of pelvic lymph nodes may not confer a direct therapeutic benefit, other than allocating women to poorer prognosis groups.
 Furthermore, the Cochrane review and meta-analysis of RCTs of routine adjuvant radiotherapy to treat possible lymph node metastases in women with early-stage endometrial cancer found no survival advantage.
 Surgical removal of pelvic and para-aortic lymph nodes has serious potential short-term and long-term sequelae.
-Therefore it is important to investigate the clinical value of this treatment.
+Therefore, it is important to investigate the clinical value of this treatment.

 To evaluate the effectiveness and safety of lymphadenectomy for the management of endometrial cancer.

-We searched the Cochrane Central Register of Controlled Trials (CENTRAL), the Cochrane Gynaecological Cancer Review Group Trials Register, MEDLINE and EMBASE to June 2009 for the original review and extended the search to June 2015 for this version of the review.
-We also searched registers of clinical trials, abstracts of scientific meetings and reference lists of included studies, and we contacted experts in the field.
+We searched the Cochrane Central Register of Controlled Trials (CENTRAL), MEDLINE and Embase to June 2009 for the original review, updated the search to June 2015 for the last updated version and further extended the search to March 2017 for this version of the review.
+We also searched registers of clinical trials, abstracts of scientific meetings, and reference lists of included studies, and we contacted experts in the field.

 RCTs and quasi-RCTs that compared lymphadenectomy versus no lymphadenectomy in adult women diagnosed with endometrial cancer.